Breaking the cycle of the drama with a narcissist.

 You will get to the point you’ll no longer feel the need to react, as you learn they’re not interested in your point of view anyway, and you know they hate not getting a reaction from you.

 So how to stop reacting, just stop reacting.
-Its a learning curve, you will get there.
+It is a learning curve.
+You will get there.